Jeremy Larance

 B.A. in English from The University of the South, Sewanee (English)

-Dr. Jeremy Larance is the Assistant Provost for Academic Innovation and Strategic Planning at West Liberty University.
-He was one of the university’s first instructors to teach a corequisite composition course, and as Chair of the Department of Humanities from 2014-2018, he played an instrumental role in developing the corequisite composition program into one of West Virginia’s most successful first-year initiatives.
+Dr. Jeremy Larance is a Professor of English at West Liberty University.
+He was one of the university’s first instructors to teach a corequisite composition course, and, as Chair of the Department of Humanities from 2014-2018, he played an instrumental role in developing the corequisite composition program.
+During that time, due to various logistical and budgetary issues, WLU’s corequisite program went through over six iterations, each of which proved to be as successful as the last.
 He has been a member of the West Virginia Higher Education Policy Commission’s Corequisite Task Force since 2015, and he has served as a facilitator and content expert for multiple Complete College America sponsored events.
-As Assistant Provost, he now coordinates multiple university-wide initiatives including 15-to-Finish, meta-majors, math pathways, and continued corequisite support in both composition and math.
+As Assistant Provost, he now coordinates multiple university-wide initiatives including 15-to-Finish, meta-majors, math pathways, multiple measures for placement, open educational resources, and continued corequisite support in both composition and math.

 In his spare time, Dr. Larance enjoys reading (of course), drinking Sumatra coffee, fishing, and collecting vintage poker books.